 Which of these are possible outputs (if pipe, read, write, fork don't fail)?A. 0123456789B.
 0C. (nothing)D. A and BE.
-A and CF. A, B, and C partial reads read returning 0 always means end-of-file by default, read always waits if no input available yet but can set read to return error instead of waiting read can return less than requested if not available e.g. child hasn't gotten far enough stdio and iostreams what about cout, printf, etc.?
+A and CF. A, B, and C empirical evidence partial reads read returning 0 always means end-of-file by default, read always waits if no input available yet but can set read to return error instead of waiting read can return less than requested if not available e.g. child hasn't gotten far enough read/write